[SPOILER] The Entire Story of Last Epoch (So Far)

 On your quest for the very important and very time sensitive(!)
 McGuffin you also gather stuff for a man who tricks you into bringing him herbs that you believe is medicinal but in actuality are aphrodisiacs.
 I generally omitted side quests not really relevant to the plot but found this one humorous for the amount of effort you go through.

-You reach the Wengari fortress, free the nomad prisoners, get the horn, realize you forgot to unlock the waypoint in Heoborea (rip my favorite joke, patched out as of 1.0), use the horn to access Heorot’s temple, get to Farwood and run into Grael there (how did he get here without the horn?).
-Currently he doesn’t mention what happened to him after he went for the shard in the Temple of Eterra, but since we found the shard there undisturbed, it is apparent he succeeded in the defense and returned to Heoborea afterwards.
+You reach the Wengari fortress, free the nomad prisoners, get the horn, realize you forgot to unlock the waypoint in Heoborea (rip my favorite joke, patched out as of 1.0), use the horn to access Heorot’s temple, get to Farwood and run into Grael there (how the hell did he get here without the horn?).
+The lance is apparently the weapon he left the peace talks for.
 You can also go back to the Keeper’s Camp in the Ulatri Cliffs to find out the peace talks with the Heoboreans fell through as Heorot could not provide the Keepers aid without the shards they were bringing to the table.
-Keeper Leena took what few of them left north, closer to the Temple of Eterra to possibly better protect the last shard (where they will eventually become the Outcasts).
+Keeper Leena took what few of them left north, closer to the Temple of Eterra to possibly protect the last shard better (where their descendants will eventually become the Outcasts).

 Chapter 8 - Lagon’s Blessing

 Heorot holds out for you as you reach him just in time with the lance and once you get his blessing he dies.
 Now you need the blessing of the other gods, Lagon and Majasa (You need their blood actually).
-So, to the lagoon of Lagon you go, being the god of sea and storm, you need to get to a ship; the biggest harbor and Lagon’s capital of Thetima is your best bet.
+So, to the lagoon of Lagon you go.
+Being the God of Storm, he resides in the ocean, and you need to get to a ship; the biggest harbor and Lagon’s capital of Thetima is your best bet.
 You get to a Heoborean harbor (of a neighboring tribe), clear the pier from Rahyeh’s forces and catch a ride to Lake Liath (hey, that’s where the outcast hideout with the seer was, in Imperial Era).
 Logistically speaking however there is no direct water line from the Heoborean harbor to Lake Liath on the map and the closest line of water passes by Thetima to get to Lake Liath, the only way I can imagine is a hidden or underwater river under the mountains that leads directly to Lake Liath which is possible with the layout of the map and in line with how the harbor is in a cave and called Deep Harbor.

 When you arrive at her tower it is infested with Osprix.
-After dispatching them you meet Liath, who immediately shuts down any attempts to speak with Lagon and offers you to just wait things out in Thetima instead.
-She tells you if you must do something you should recover her records from her tower that she wasn’t able to take because she left in quite a hurry.
+After dispatching them you meet Liath, who immediately shuts down any attempts to speak with Lagon and tells you to just wait out things in Thetima instead.
+She offers that if you must do something you should recover her records from her tower that she wasn’t able to take because she left in quite a hurry.
 Nothing you can say changes her mind to let you speak with Lagon, not the death of Heorot and not telling Rahyeh is coming to kill Lagon.
 She rushes off to report everything to him.

 You learn Thetima ships were grounded by Liath’s orders due to Rahyeh’s attacks coupled with Lagon’s increasing temper that is causing ever more violent storms.
 It would seem the economy of Eterra is spearheaded by the Trade Princes of Maj’elka who uses a mix of land and sea trade routes that converge on Maj’elka and Thetima respectively.
 With the sea routes now closed Rahyeh’s attacks are now causing people more suffering than just on the battlefield.

 Once you get to the Island of Lagon you are attacked by Meruna, Lagon’s equivalent to Osprix/Nagasa/Wengari.
-They mostly look like isopods (like the Pokémon kabuto if that helps you not google it) though sirens are also a type of Meruna, and unlike their counterparts they don’t seem to have much free will, they seem to be bound to Lagon’s will (this is further cemented later in an alternate timeline we visit).
+They mostly look like isopods (like the Pokémon Kabuto if that helps you not google it) though sirens are also a type of Meruna, and unlike their counterparts they don’t seem to have much free will (such God of Freedom, much wow), they seem to be bound to Lagon’s will (this is further cemented later in an alternate timeline you visit).
 On the island you help a stranded captain who’s lost his crew to sirens and a Trade Prince by finding his lost employee.
-That same employee had lost his brother to Osprix and had been depressed lately, you cheer him up with his brother’s favorite meal and he decides to quit so he can explore what’s west of Westeros- I mean Eterra.
+That same employee had lost his brother to Osprix and had been depressed lately; you cheer him up with his brother’s favorite meal and he decides to quit so he can explore what’s west of Westeros- I mean Eterra.
 You find two halves of a moon fragment and placing them on altars opens the way to Lagon’s temple.
+(1.1.7.2 Edit: So long the most inconvenient part of the campaign, you will not be missed)

-In his temple Lagon attacks you with his tentacles now in addition to Meruna, which is not a good sign.
+Despite Liath’s warnings you enter the temple and Lagon attacks you with his tentacles now, in addition to Meruna he controls, not a good sign.
 After going through the many layers of the temple you finally reach its architect, Liath.
 Liath knows how to talk to Lagon to minimize his outbursts and cannot risk an outsider to trigger a tantrum by upsetting him.
 She even decides to withhold information on Rahyeh and Heorot at the risk of him destroying Thetima, enraged by the whole ordeal (He actually does this on one of the alternate timelines you visit later on).
 Liath is a very overprotective babysitter that cares deeply for Lagon and her people but doesn’t understand the stakes and downplays them.
 In the end both of you realize you can’t persuade the other and come to blows which ends in your victory and her death.
 Liath was trying to protect everyone but ended up protecting no one.

 You reach Lagon and your chat doesn’t start until Lagon deems you worthy to speak.
 Once your skills entertain him enough you plead your case.
 He is unphased by Liath and Heorot’s death and hopes Rahyeh would kill Majasa next, feeling safe from his attacks underwater and commenting Majasa is exposed in her desert.
+He scoffs at your murder of Liath implying she cannot die without his will, that her life belongs to him.
+(Could an older Liath be the Outcast Queen as the outcast townsfolk speculated?)
 He is amused Heorot gave his lance to such a small mortal and for that alone he gives you his blessing along with a portal back to Thetima.

-Yulia is saddened by Liath’s death, the only one to be so, and is a bit let down you couldn’t persuade her (She is genuinely a good person, and you slowly see she’s not the type of person to blindly follow the Emperor).
+Yulia is saddened by Liath’s death, the only one to be so, and is a bit let down you couldn’t persuade her (She is genuinely a good person, and you slowly see she’s not the type of person to blindly follow the emperor).
 Grael on the other hand decides to gather up an army to face Rahyeh, while you go ahead to Maj’elka to get Majasa’s blessing.
-To get there first you, Yulia and Harton head to Soreth’ka through the sea trade routes (now open) with the help of the Trade Prince (Melvern) you helped earlier.
+To get there first you, Yulia and Harton, head to Soreth’ka along the sea trade routes (now open) with the help of the Trade Prince (Melvern) you helped earlier.

 Chapter 9 - Sands of Majasa